Mycleung/matchymatchy/README.md

 Backend in Scala using `akka-http`.
 Created from this [Scala HTTP seed](https://github.com/yeghishe/minimal-scala-akka-http-seed.g8).

-Frontend in Typescript React, kickstarted from [`create-react-app`](https://github.com/facebook/create-react-app) [this guide](https://github.com/Microsoft/TypeScript-React-Starter)
+Frontend in Typescript React, kickstarted from [`create-react-app`](https://github.com/facebook/create-react-app) using [this guide](https://github.com/Microsoft/TypeScript-React-Starter).